Abdul Gaddy: Oklahoma City Blue (2022–2024)

 Abdul Gaddy spent the 2022 NBA Summer League on the Oklahoma City Thunder roster.
 He was the 2nd oldest player on a summer league roster.
 On November 3, 2022, Gaddy was named to the opening night roster for the Oklahoma City Blue.

-Oradea (2024–present)
+Oradea (2024)

 On February 28, 2024, Gaddy signed with Oradea of the Liga Națională.

 National team career

 In 2010, Gaddy was a member of USA Basketball's U18 team in the FIBA Americas tournament.
 He played a supporting role behind Kyrie Irving.
 In five games, Gaddy posted averages of 5.0 points and 2.8 assists in 13.4 minutes per game.